Stacked glass payment cards with a yen symbol, torii gate silhouette, and cherry blossom

 Crypto Card Regulation in Japan

 Japan's regulatory framework was born from crisis.
 The 2014 Mt.
 Gox collapse (approximately 850,000 BTC lost, worth approximately USD 470 million at the time) in Tokyo led directly to the 2017 Payment Services Act amendments.
 The 2018 Coincheck hack (approximately USD 530 million in NEM stolen) further tightened requirements.
-These disasters gave Japan the world's most prescriptive exchange regulatory framework.
+These disasters gave Japan stricter exchange rules than any other jurisdiction.

 The JVCEA (Japan Virtual and Crypto Assets Exchange Association, Nihon Kasou Tsuka Koukangyo Kyokai) is the FSA-approved self-regulatory organization.
 JVCEA sets additional standards including listing review processes, advertising guidelines, and user protection rules.
 All registered exchanges must be JVCEA members.
 As of 2025, approximately 30+ exchanges hold active FSA registration.